Support us

 Introduction

-“Of the approximately 10,000 state appellate and trial court judges, 87% will face the voters at some point during their time in”
+“Of the approximately 10,000 state appellate and trial court judges, 87% will face the voters at some point during their time in office."

 In the United States, the federal judiciary is composed of judges who were nominated by the President and confirmed by the Senate, and who serve life terms.
 By contrast, judges in state courts come to occupy their positions through a vast array of different procedures, and once in office, generally require additional procedures to stay there.